argonlefou/Hotd3pc_ArcadeMod/README.md

 ## Mod Installation

 Simply unzip the release zip somewhere.
+The game will create the needed folders to store game saved data at runtime.
 <br><br>

 ## Mod Configuration